1.1 ONLY ACCOUNT HOLDERS

-An account-holder may not use the facilities of the CES for advertising purely euro or sterling based offerings.
-Trades may be advertised and effected for part Waves and part Euros provided that the Euro component shall not exceed the Wave component, unless the Euros are for necessary disbursements made by the Seller.
+An account-holder may not use the facilities of the CES for advertising purely Pound Sterling based offerings.
+Trades may be advertised and effected for part Waves and part Pound Sterlings provided that the Pound Sterling component shall not exceed the Wave component, unless the Pound Sterling are for necessary disbursements made by the Seller.

 1.3 NORMAL TRADING LAWS APPLY

 The normal commercial laws of the land between trading parties shall govern all transactions and each party to a transaction takes responsibility for normal legal liabilities, obligations and risk.

 1.4 FIRST ADVERTISE